blueripple/blueripple-research/br-2021-NewMaps/posts/TX_Congressional/inputs/post_intro.md

 data to help Dem donors identify races that we think deserve support for “offense” or “defense”.

 This post focuses on Texas.
-(We’ve done a similar [analysis for NC][NCPost], but that map is changing due to litigation.
-Updates to come there soon!)
-Here’s what we’ll cover:
+See [here][NCPost] for a similar analysis for NC.

 [NCPost]: https://blueripple.github.io/research/NewMaps/NC_Congressional/post.html